McConnell won’t back any candidate for Speaker: ‘I’m not an expert on the House’

 In addressing other crucial vacancies, McConnell was asked about the lack of a U.S. ambassador to Israel as the country continues its offensive against the Gaza Strip following the Oct.
 7 surprise attack by Hamas, which killed more than 1,400 Israelis.

-The nominee for that post, Jack Lew, has faced opposition by Republicans in the Senate over his dealings involving the Iran nuclear agreement during the Obama administration when Lew served as Treasury secretary.
+The nominee for that post, Jack Lew, has faced opposition by Republicans in the Senate over his involvement in the Iran nuclear agreement during the Obama administration when Lew served as Department of Treasury secretary.

 “He is a very controversial nominee because of his relationship with the Iran nuclear deal, which was opposed by everybody in my party.
 And by the way, I hope that flirtation with Iran is finally over with regard to the nuclear deal,” McConnell said, referring to the Biden administration’s attempt to revive the deal.